 Negligence is a legal theory used to hold another person legally liable for damages and harm caused by that person.
 The definition of negligence is the failure to act with the level of care that a person with ordinary prudence would have used in the same or similar situation.

 Negligent conduct generally involves doing something, such as texting while driving or driving under the influence of alcohol.
 However, negligence also includes the failure to act, such as a property owner failing to repair broken steps or provide adequate lighting to prevent injuries.

 How Do I Prove a Negligence Claim?

 Negligence is the basis for most personal injury claims.
+So, how to prove negligence?
 Proving that an accident occurred is not sufficient to create liability.
 You must prove each of the legal elements of a negligence claim before you can hold a personal financially liable for your injury and damages.

 Duty of Care

 There must exist a duty between the parties.
 A duty of care is the legal requirement for one party to act in a certain way regarding the other party.
 A duty of care is typically created because of the relationship between the parties.

 For example, doctors owe a duty of care to their patients.
 Drivers have a duty of care to obey traffic laws.
 Property owners have a duty of care to maintain their premises in a safe condition.

 When a party breaches the duty of care, the party could be liable for damages caused by the breach.
 Breaches of the duty of care occur when a person fails to perform or acts in a manner inconsistent with reasonable care.
 As discussed above, reasonable care is based on what a prudent person would have done in the same or similar situation.

 For example, a person acting with reasonable care would not operate a boat under the influence of alcohol.
 A reasonable person would slow down when they were approaching a crosswalk to avoid a pedestrian accident.
 A doctor would order diagnostic tests for a patient presenting symptoms of a brain injury.